pkali/scorch_src/README.md

 With the advent of [fujinet](https://fujinet.online/) we are thinking about making the game interplanetary, err, with multiplayer over the net.
 We'll see.

 ## Changelog:

+###### Version 1.48
+2024-03-11

+New cart image, bugfixes and easter eggs.

+In preparation for the festive season we have squeezed the code a bit more, fixed some buggies and added an easter egg or two :)

+Most important changes:
+- Cyborgs prefer attacking human players again!
+Due to unforeseen circumstances Cyborgs were a bit shy and not as vicious as planned.
+Fixed.
+- A new weapon "Propaganda".
+In the spirit of a ["Phoney War"](https://en.wikipedia.org/wiki/Phoney_War) instead of dropping bombs we drop a bunch of leaflets.
+This will show them!
+- Robotanks were making suboptimal purchase decisions.
+Fixed.
+- Updated binary manuals.
+- ... _redacted_
+- ... _redacted for egg season_
+- A new physical cart image - you can update carts and have even more fun now!

 ###### Version 1.43
 2023-12-07